Marshall Burke

 Woods Institute for the Environment

-His research focuses on the social and economic impacts of environmental change, and on measuring and understanding economic development in emerging markets.
 His work has appeared in both economic and scientific journals, including Nature, Science, the Quarterly Journal of Economics, and The Lancet.
 He holds a PhD in agricultural and resource economics from the University of California, Berkeley and a BA in international relations from Stanford.